How to tell your children about divorce and separation: seven top tips

 • We will both still continue to look after you, but it will be in different houses because we don't get on well enough with each other to want to live in the same house together anymore

-• We will still be one family but in two households
+• We will still be one family, but we will live in two households

 Tip 4.
 Tell all of your children at the same time

-Even if they are very different ages, they will gain support from each other.
-No one will feel excluded or that there are secrets.
+Even if they are very different ages, your children will gain support from each other.
+No one will feel excluded and there will be no secrets.
 Everyone will have heard the same thing.
 You may have to phrase it in different ways for younger children but try and do this at the same time as telling the others.

 Action: When planning what to say with your co-parent, take time to consider the children's individual personalities.
-As parents, you are the biggest experts on your child(ren), and you know their most likely individual reactions, questions, fears, and concerns.
+As parents, you are the experts on your children, and you know their most likely individual reactions, questions, fears and concerns.

 Tip 5.
 Be truthful